casper237/aossh/README.md

 # AOSSH

-A cross-platform SSH & SFTP client built with Electron.
+A SSH & SFTP client built with Electron.
+Tested on Windows.

 ## Features